Jobs

 Development of superconducting single-photon detectors (optical transition-edge sensors) for new dark matter search experiments.
 Interested in candidates with experiences in the development of detectors and skills in cryogenics, detector fabrication, array readout, optics.

-Example study subjects for the young researchers
+Example study subjects for young researchers

 ■Testing and evaluation of TESs and associated readouts.